blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 }
 ```

-Now it follows the narrative more closely and we made all edge cases visible while out 'general' case is at the end.
+Now it follows the narrative more closely and we made all edge cases visible, while the 'general' case is at the end.
 Of course we can go further and introduce some variables to make it even better, but that is besides the point.
 Another easy way of restructuring code is bringing edge cases more on top and make return clauses simple.
 This way it is easier to read and explain.
 Nobody can explain a function whom returns a composition of multiple conditions.

 ### Refactoring